 Every miracle, therefore, pretended to have been wrought in any of these religions (and all of them abound in miracles) as its direct scope is to establish the particular system to which it is attributed, so it has the same force, tho’ more indirectly, to overthrow every other system: in destroying a rival-system, it likewise destroys the credit of those miracles on which that system was established: so that all the prodigies of different religions are to be regarded as contrary facts, and the evidence of these prodigies, whether weak or strong, as opposite to each other.”David Hume, An Inquiry Concerning Human Understanding, Chapter X, 95

-You still hear this kind of sentiment echoed by many modern skeptics like Sam Harris.
+You still hear this kind of sentiment echoed by many modern skeptics.
 But is this really a good way to think about miracles?
 It would seem that the proper way to arrive at reasonable belief is to examine the evidence in detail, not just say “oh no, there’s a conflict here…I guess they must all be fake” and move on.
 But because there’s so much religious noise out there concerning miracles, this does make for some powerful rhetoric.
 But what if we said we can answer this objection?

 John Douglas’ Criterion: A Religiously-Neutral Miracle Test